sandeepmj/JavaScript-lesson-2/README.md

 </p>

 <h2>Homework</h2>
-<p>Using JavaScript learned over the past two weeks, create a simple calculator to inform your audience whether they should buy a monthly MetroCard or a per ride MetroCard based on how many times they ride the subway.</p>
+<p>Using JavaScript learned over the past two weeks, create a simple calculator to inform your audience whether they should buy a monthly MetroCard or a per ride MetroCard based on how many times they ride the subway per month.</p>

 <p> <strong>Due: Monday, Feb.
 22 by Noon on your github account</strong>.
 Share the URL on Slack (your instructor will tell you which channel.</p>